verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 # 02 - Babel, ES6, ESLint, Flow

-We're now going to use ES6 syntax, which is a great improvement over the "old" ES5 syntax.
+We're now going to use some ES6 syntax, which is a great improvement over the "old" ES5 syntax.
 All browsers and JS environments understand ES5 well, but not ES6.
-So we're going to use a tool called Babel to transform ES6 files into ES5 files.
+That's where a tool called Babel comes to the rescue!

+## Babel

+> 💡 **[Babel](https://babeljs.io/)** is a compiler that transforms ES6 code (and other things like React's JSX syntax) into ES5 code.
+It is very modular and can be used in tons of different [environments](https://babeljs.io/docs/setup/).
+It is by far the preferred ES5 compiler of the React community.

 - Move your `index.js` into a new `src` folder.
 This is where you will write your ES6 code.
 A `lib` folder is where the compiled ES5 code will go.
 Gulp and Babel will take care of creating it.
 Remove the previous `color`-related code in `index.js`, and replace it with a simple: